Job Descriptions for Executive Committee and Board of Directors

 Nominating Committee

-The nominating committee (3 people) is elected by the PTSA general membership by early January.
-The committee is to identify, recruit and nominate the best qualified candidates for each elected PTSA position, by holding confidential meetings and reviewing nominations, as specified by the WA State PTSA Bylaws and Chinook PTSA standing rules.
+The nominating committee (3 people) is elected by the PTSA general Membership by early January.
+The job of the committee is to identify, recruit and nominate the best qualified candidates for each elected PTSA position, by holding confidential meetings and reviewing nominations, as specified by the WA State PTSA Bylaws and Chinook PTSA standing rules.
 The president cannot be a member of this committee.
-More information can be found in the WSPTA Nominating Committee Handbook.
+Ideally, committee members will have “reach” into our community to find those who will represent our students well.

 Chinook Middle School PTSA * 2001 98th Avenue Northeast, Bellevue, WA 98004 * Contact Us